UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/R-Examples/Plotting-In-R/README.md

 # Overview
 You don't need to be in an interactive session to view and save figures.
-Instead, you can save your figure to a specified directory (the default is your working directory), give it a custom name, control your image quality and dimensions, and choose your output format (e.g., pdf, png, jpg, etc.).
+In a batch script you can save your figure to a specified directory (the default is your working directory), give it a custom name, control your image quality and dimensions, and choose your output format (e.g., pdf, png, jpg, etc.).
 An example is included below.

 # Submission Script
 [Click here to download example](r-plotting.tar.gz)